crcollins/chemtools-webapp/README.md

 `nodes` is the number of nodes to use on the supercomputer.
 This value is multiplied by 16 for the supercomputers that require ncpu numbers instead of nodes.
 The final value `walltime` is the maximum amount of time, in hours, that the job should run.

 When submitting jobs, it returns a bit of information to tell the state of the jobs submission.
 This comes in the form of a simple json object with two values. `error` and `jobid`.
-If `error` is not `null` then that means the job submission failed and it will display the error that occored.
+If `error` is not `null` then that means the job submission failed and it will display the error that occurred.
 Otherwise `jobid` will display the number of the job submitted.

     {
         "jobid": 123,